MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 The Chinese Communists believe that Mao's contributions to the theory of revolution--whether false, true, or platitiudinous--are applicable to other backward countries.
 For example, the gloss on Mao's selected works contends that other "colonial peoples," holding rural base areas, can wage a long war to encircle the cities and win a total victory, just as the Chinese Communists had done.

-OFFICIAL USE ONLY OFFICIAL USE ONLY MAO TSE-TUNG AND HISTORICAL MATERIALISM
+OFFICIAL USE ONLY OFFICIAL USE ONLY MAO ZEDONG AND HISTORICAL MATERIALISM

 I. REVOLUTION